-- Size 3 for elementary schools

-- Size 4 for middle schools

-- Size 5 for High School rugby and above

-SIZE 3

-SIZE 4

-a smaller

-iza 4 in High

 When running girls-only programs, it is optional to continue using a smaller ball than what might be recommended for the age group (Using a size 4 in High School for example).
 A smaller ball for females can increase success in skill development.

 FIELD MARKERS

 Use cones or painted field lines to clearly mark the sidelines and scoring areas.

+FLAGS

-FLAGS To prevent injuries and build skill, Rookie Rugby replaces tackling with flags, similar to flag football.
-Each Rookie Rugby flag has one adjustable belt strap with 2 Velcro flags attaching on the sides of the hip.
+In an effort to increase the running, passing and catching ability of young rugby players, Rookie Rugby replaces tackling with flags, similar to flag football.
+Each Rookie Rugby flag has one adjustable belt strap with 2 Velcro flags attachingon the sides of the hip.

 Flags must be worn over t-shirts and must not be tucked into pockets or wrapped around belts.

 Official Rookie Rugby balls and flags are available at www.rookierugby.ca.

 CORRECT